andrewrk/zig-wasi/README.md

 After it works I plan to translate the code to C using the C backend, and then maintain the C code upstream in the main Zig repository.

+## Credit where credit is due

+Shameless ripoff of [fengb/wazm](https://github.com/fengb/wazm/).
+Reworked to ease the transition to a C codebase for the sole purpose of bootstrapping Zig.